Nucky Thompson: Fictional biography

 Enoch "Nucky" Thompson was born around 1870 and raised in Atlantic City, New Jersey, the eldest child of a poor Irish Catholic family.
 His father Ethan was an abusive alcoholic who at one point scarred Nucky's hand with a fireplace poker.
 Nucky's sister Susan later died of tuberculosis.
-As a child, Nucky began working for local political boss "Commodore" Louis Kaestner (Dabney Coleman), who became his mentor in politics.
+As a child, Nucky began working for local political boss Commodore Louis Kaestner (Dabney Coleman), who became his mentor in politics.
 For a time, Nucky attended New Jersey State Normal School in Trenton and planned on becoming a teacher.
-However, he left college and returned to Atlantic City, working his way up the ladder to become the deputy sheriff in the Commodore's machine under the close watch of Sheriff Jacob Lindsay (Boris McGiver).
+However, he left college and returned to Atlantic City, working his way up the ladder to become the deputy sheriff in the Commodore's political machine under the close watch of Sheriff Jacob Lindsay (Boris McGiver).

 Nucky became sheriff after he arranged for the Commodore to rape Gillian Darmody (Gretchen Mol), who was only 13 years old at the time.
-Fifteen years prior to the series' timeline, Nucky lost his infant son, Enoch Jr., to pneumonia, a tragedy that drove his wife, Mabel, to commit suicide.
+Fifteen years prior to the series' timeline, Nucky lost his infant son, Enoch Jr., to pneumonia, a tragedy that drove his wife, Mabel, to kill herself.
 Nucky helped raise Jimmy Darmody (Michael Pitt), the Commodore's son with Gillian, and pulled strings to get him into Princeton University.
 He is disappointed when Jimmy drops out to enlist in World War I, but still gives him a job as his personal driver after the war ends.
 When Jimmy finds out that Nucky enabled the Commodore to rape Gillian, it creates a rift between them.